warriorone/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 1. Close the browser, which will also stop the debugging process.

-1. In the [Azure Portal](https://portal.azure.com) navigate to the resource group `DevCamp` that you created with the original ARM template.
+1. In the [Azure Portal](https://portal.azure.com) navigate to the resource group `Corso-MS-Cloud` that you created with the original ARM template.
 Resource groups can be found on the left hand toolbar.

     Select the API app that begins with the name `incidentapi` followed by a random string of characters.